-A timeline of Los Angeles City Council and Los Angeles City Staff backroom meetings with developers and lobbyists; campaign donations to Los Angeles City Officials; and City Council “spot zoning” approvals for controversial projects.
+Released in March 2017, the pay-to-play report includes a timeline of backroom meetings between city officials and developers and their lobbyists; campaign donations to city politicians; and City Council “spot zoning” approvals for controversial projects.

-Sourcing: All facts provided by Los Angeles City Ethics Commission or contained in official documents released by Los Angeles City Council members as required by the California Public Records Act.
+Coalition to Preserve L.A. obtained its information from the city Ethics Commission and official documents released by City Council members as required by the California Public Records Act.

-Summary: This is a special report of official city information that has been released publicly, but unpublished to date.
-It reveals how Los Angeles City Hall officials work behind closed doors, on behalf of developers and usually without the knowledge of the public, to get around an area’s zoning rules.
-Most developers donate to Los Angeles elected leaders throughout this backroom process.
+Summary: This special report reveals how L.A.
+City Hall officials work behind closed doors, on behalf of developers and usually without the knowledge of the public, to get around an area’s zoning rules.
+Most developers contribute political money to elected leaders throughout this backroom process.

-“Pay-to-Play In Los Angeles City Government” contains a comprehensive timeline of private meetings and dinners involving billionaire developers, elected City leaders and their staffs.
-It reveals that private meetings are rarely granted by elected leaders to L.A. residents who question the developments.
+“Pay-to-Play in the City of Los Angeles” contains a comprehensive timeline of private meetings and dinners involving billionaire developers and elected city leaders and their staffs.
+It shows that private meetings are rarely granted by elected leaders to L.A. residents who question the developments.

-The timeline, entirely made up of official city documents released under the California Public Records Act, or official city campaign finance and lobbyist data published by the L.A.
-City Ethics Commission, includes:
+The timeline, entirely made up of official city documents released under the California Public Records Act, or official city campaign finance and lobbyist data published by the city Ethics Commission, includes:

 – City Council approval of projects achieved by badly bending L.A. zoning rules, often after private meetings and/or donations from the developer.

-Some of the nine City Council members responded long after the 10-day deadline under the California Public Records Act (CPRA).
+Some of the nine City Council members responded long after the 10-day deadline under the California Public Records Act.

-City Councilman Jose Huizar failed for several months to provide his meeting calendar.
-Councilman Huizar complied with California state law only after attorneys for the Coalition demanded that he divulge this public information.
+Council member and Planning and Land Use Management Committee chairman Jose Huizar failed for several months to provide his meeting calendar.
+Council member Huizar complied with California state law only after attorneys for the Coalition demanded that he divulge this public information.

 The official city campaign and lobbying data, and the official calendars released by City Council members, show that collusion between mega-developers and elected officials is endemic.
 Zoning is for sale at City Hall.